Argentine Ants and Argentine Ant Control

 Location, Origin and Migration of the Argentine Ant in the United States

 These ants are native to South America and were first identified in Argentina, (thereby deriving the name Argentine Ant).
 It is believed that they entered the United States on ships importing coffee in the port of New Orleans approximately in 1890 and identified in California by 1905.
 They are now found on all populated continents.
+This invasive species have built three super-colonies, Asia, Europe, and guess where?
+California!
+This is one of the reasons we have ant issues year-round.

 Biology of Argentine Ants